What is Legacy-Trees?

 Why Legacy Trees?

-Our system is backed with a five-year warranty on the tree.
-With your enrollment our Legacy-Trees Dealer will make a minimum of three site visits with a qualified arborist within the first five years.
+The Legacy-Trees system is backed with a five-year warranty on the tree.
+Upon enrollment in the Stewardship Program: Level l, Legacy-Trees network partner will make a minimum of three site visits with a trained professional on staff within the first five years.

 To further ensure the long-term survival of each tree and all of the trees you are adding to your property, we invest in extensive training of our people to facilitate the proper planning, planting, and stewardship of your urban forest!